jayshryyy/JavaTraining/Second_Day_Training/readme.txt

-This folder contains codes of java taught on first day of Java Training ,solutions of questions and assignments given.
+This folder contains codes of java taught on second day of Java Training ,solutions of questions and assignments given.